6 Exciting Croatian white wines that show terroir and tradition

 Dimitri Brečević is a young winemaker, born and raised in France.
-That is where he has finished his study and worked for wineries in Burgundy, Bordeaux, Australia and New Zealand before he decided for a challenging new start in Croatia.
+That is where he finished his study and worked for wineries in Burgundy, Bordeaux, Australia and New Zealand before deciding for a challenging new start in Croatia.
 He admits knowing nothing about the grape varieties typically grown in Istra, Malvasia, and Teran.

 Piquentum wine cellar is now located in the old water reservoirs, tunnel network 75 meters long and 5 meters wide.
 What makes Piquentum Malvasia stand out is a different approach, more traditional.
 Fermentation takes place at higher temperatures so the wine becomes less fruity and intense, but gains the soil signature, earthiness, and roundness on the palate.